FloridaHATS Information Guides

 Readiness Checklists & Care Plans

-- TRAQ, Transition Readiness Assessment Tool from JaxHATS.
+- TRAQ, Transition Readiness Assessment Tool.
 TRAQ is a validated, patient-centered questionnaire that providers and families can use to assess youths’ ability to make appointments, to understand their medications and to develop other skills needed for transition to adult care.
 It is designed to be self-administered and it takes less than 5 minutes for youth to fill it out.
 The questionnaire can also be filled out by caretakers to get their perspective on their youth’s transition skills.
 Use of this instrument has the potential to improve transition assessment and support and improve health outcomes during healthcare transition for youth with special health care needs.
-TRAQ is available in an Excel file to input, score and aggregate results, or in PDF.
-Visit the JaxHATS web site to learn more.
+TRAQ is available in an excel file to input, score and aggregate results, or in PDF.
+Visit the East Tennessee State University web site to download the instrument and learn more.

 - TRAScore [© 2013 Mountain Area Health Education Center (MAHEC), Asheville, NC; 20-item